 On May 28th, 2017, we were up at the family cabin when my 12-year-old Miniature Pinscher, Xzander, became very lethargic and ill.
 Since his birthday was on the 25th, I thought “he overdid it on his birthday cake.”
 Unfortunately, we ended up in an ER vet clinic where he was diagnosed with severe “inflammatory response” in his gastrointestinal organs.

 He was given subcutaneous fluids and medications to help with the pain and inflammation.
 After a few days passed, he still had no energy, no appetite, and was in severe pain.
 After two long car rides, ultrasound, and surgery, the diagnosis confirmed our biggest fear.
 It was devastating to the core.
 The vet told me to take Xzander home, as they were not sure how long he had to live.
 Instead, we decided to fight this.

 Like a knight in shining armor, CBD walked into our life.
 I started researching CBD for canines and found this to be an alternative option for him.
 We gave him his first dose of full spectrum CBD oil that day.
-Within 24 hours the miracle happened.
-He was eating, drinking, and to my surprise, running and playing with my other dog, Sula.
+Within 24 hours he was eating, drinking, and to my surprise, running and playing with my other dog, Sula.

 I thought, “could this truly be the CBD?”
-The more I researched, the more I learned about the astonishing healing power of CBD for humans and animals.
+The more I researched, the more I learned about CBD for humans and animals.
 For the first time in my life, I learned about the endocannabinoid system (ECS), it was like a lightbulb turned on inside of me.